Find out the top things to do, where to stay, where to eat and drink, and some insider information to help you plan your holiday to Edmonton, Canada.

 MEAT – If you’re having a carnivorous day, this is the place for you!
 It’s man food through and through, serving big sharing platters of ribs, steaks, chicken and sides.

-Edmonton, Canada: Where To Stay
+Where To Stay In Edmonton, Canada

 Mettera Hotel – This smart Whyte Avenue hotel is one of the best-located in the city.
 I stayed here for the majority of my time in Edmonton and loved their wine and cheese hour (free to guests!) and the fact that most of the top restaurants were within walking distance.
+I really liked being so close to downtown Edmonton too.
+It made for an easy place to stay in the city centre.

 oTENTik – I’ve only camped a few times before and was extremely happy to stay in one of these glamping-style cabins in Elk Island National Park.
 With 3 large squishy beds (you could probably sleep 6), a gas BBQ and a big campfire area, it was a lovely place to round off our time in the national park.

-Thanks to Edmonton Tourism for inviting me to #ExploreEdmonton.
+Booking.comI hope you’ve enjoyed my Edmonton travel blog.
+A big thanks to Edmonton Tourism for inviting me to #ExploreEdmonton.
 As always, opinions are my own.

 Love this post, Chloe – so glad you had a lovely time.
 How did we miss Gummi Boutique… it looks so delicious!